 Cerdanya is a region in Catalonia that covers an area of over 1,000 km2 equally-divided between France and Spain.
 If you visit this place for the first time you might think you’re in the remote Alps of Austria or Switzerland, with the lush nature, mountain villages, and cow-filled meadows.
 Even though it sounds difficult to comprehend, Cerdanya offers the ultimate mix of the Mediterranean and the Alpine world.
 Many people don’t know this but there’s also a lesser-known stretch of the Camino de Santiago.
 Getting around the region is relatively easy.
 All villages are linked by tracks but exploring on foot or by bike isn’t hard to do either.

-Located in the heart of peninsular Euskadi (Basque country), Oñati lies in a picturesque valley completely surrounded by mountains.
-Oñati offers a lot of hiking opportunities but it’s also a city with a rich culture and tradition.
-In fact, so much, that the famous Spanish painter Ignacio Zuloaga called Oñati the Toledo of Basque.
+Located in the heart of peninsular Euskadi (Basque country), Onati lies in a picturesque valley completely surrounded by mountains.
+Onati offers a lot of hiking opportunities but it’s also a city with a rich culture and tradition and happens to be one of the most epic road trips in Northern Spain.
+In fact, so much, that the famous Spanish painter Ignacio Zuloaga called Onati the Toledo of Basque.
 Wandering around the town, you will find impressive samples of gothic and baroque architecture, and the city also has its own renaissance university.
 Alternatively, if you like nature, you will find hiking opportunities on every turn and the Aizkorri National Park is also not too far away.

 This list can’t be complete without Babia.
 Spanish people use the phrase ‘estar in Babia’ (you are in Babia) when talking to a person that doesn’t know what they’re talking about or are daydreaming.
 If you would see where Babia is, you would understand where this phrase is coming from.
 This area of emerald meadows and snow-capped mountains is not popular even among locals, not yet tourists.
 Hence, if you’re looking for hidden gems in Spain far away from crowded destinations, Babia is a great starting point.

 This 32-kilometer long mountain range lies half-way between Madrid and Valencia and is the least populated area in the country.
 There are some hiking enthusiasts that visit Montes Universales but they aren’t too many.
-One of the most famous places around (but still not too famous) is Albarracin.
+One of the most famous Spanish landmarks in the region (but still not too famous) is Albarracin.
 Albarracin is a hilltop village surrounded by rivers and mountain streams that often comes into the conversation about the most beautiful village in Spain.
 Only Albarracin is worth seeing but there are many more things to experience in Montes Universales, from divine waterfalls to endless stretches of pine and juniper trees.

-Peñíscola is a medieval walled town with typical Mediterranean charm situated on the Orange Blossom Coast, not too far from Valencia.
-Occupying a steep outcrop of land, surrounded by formidable stone walls, Peñíscola was one of the most interesting hidden gems in Spain for years.
+Peniscola is a medieval walled town with a typical Mediterranean charm situated on the Orange Blossom Coast, not too far from Valencia (if you’re into walled cities, check out our list of walled cities in France).
+Occupying a steep outcrop of land, surrounded by formidable stone walls, Peniscola was one of the most interesting hidden gems in Spain for years.
 However, in the last couple of years, more tourists started discovering it.
 Some of that probably has to do with the filming of Game of Thrones which took place in 2015.
 And we all know what happens to ‘Game of Thrones destinations’.
-If you want to visit, you better hurry up before tourists flood Peñíscola.
+If you want to visit, you better hurry up before tourists flood Peniscola.

 If you want to visit Extremadura, you’ll have to face the poor transport links and sometimes inhospitable climate.
 Maybe these are some of the things that make this place one of Spain’s best-kept secrets.
 Extremadura is an endless track of lush meadows and oak forests, where some of the best Spanish wine is made and where the famous Iberian black pigs roam freely in their natural inhabitant.
 Many of the historic honey-colored towns of Extremadura appears in movies that need a glimpse of the glorious medieval ambient that creates a bygone age backdrop.
 However, (fortunately or not) not too many tourists have discovered the beauty of this region.

-Cabo de Gata-Nijar is another remote Spanish coastal town located on the southeastern tip of the country, bordering Europe’s only semi-desert.
+When talking about hidden gems in Spain, I just can’t forget to mention Cabo de Gata-Nijar; a remote Spanish coastal town located on the southeastern tip of the country, bordering Europe’s only semi-desert.
 The divine beaches, hidden between sharp rocks and ochre cliffs, always made me wonder how there aren’t more tourists around?
-One potential answer might be the bumpy roads that lead to the city.
+One potential answer might be the bumpy, dangerous roads that lead to the city.
 However, that didn’t stop the makers of Indiana Jones and Lawrence of Arabia from filming here!

 Cazorla is probably the most overlooked city in Spain, including the cities on this list.
 If you don’t trust me, try Googling it.
 All you’ll get is information about the Spanish football player, Santi Cazorla.
 However, this frequently overlooked town is one of Spain’s best-kept secrets.
 This picturesque, romantic town sits underneath the towering crags where the Sierra de Cazorla rises up from a rolling sea of olive trees.
 There are also some trekking options, as it’s located right next to Las Villas National Park, the largest protected area in Spain.

-This one is probably the most famous place on this list.
+This one is probably the most famous place on this list of hidden gems in Spain.
 The beach of the Cathedrals is one of the prettiest beaches in Spain.
 It’s located in the not-so-touristy northwestern part of Spain but the reason it receives a low number of visitors is the fact that you have to make a reservation if you want to go there.
 If you don’t do that, your access will be denied.
 The entry is free but the reservations are there to preserve arguably the most pristine place in the Galicia province.